bon-cdp/bonsaiOS/README.md

 2. Create the initial project directory with a `CMakeLists.txt` file.
 3. Download and integrate the Limine bootloader files.
 4. Write `limine.cfg` to define the boot protocol.
+5. Figure out how to automatically do patches (e.g. 2 for NSE shouldn't have to be manual).
-5. Write `start.asm`, the assembly entry point that sets up the stack and calls `kmain`.
+6. Write `start.asm`, the assembly entry point that sets up the stack and calls `kmain`.
-6. Write `kmain.cpp`, which initializes serial output and prints our first message.
+7. Write `kmain.cpp`, which initializes serial output and prints our first message.
-7. Build and run in QEMU.
+8. Build and run in QEMU.

 ---